 Folk Federation of Tasmania—Hobart Dances—Entry Conditions

-Please do not attend one of our dances if, within the last 14 days you:
+Please do not attend one of our dances if,

 If you develop any flu-like symptoms at a dance, please inform us, ensure that we have your details and then go home to rest, be tested and be safe.

 If you have any questions, please ask one of our COVID Safety Coordinators.

 · Ensure that we have your name and contact details.

 · Confirm that you have been vaccinated or have a medical exemption.

 · Ensure minimal contact and safe hygiene to do with food and drink, but do have adequate hydration and sustenance.
 Bring your own water bottle.